 Awareness Into Action

-Our Awareness Into Action series creates opportunities for women in our community to learn about an issue from an intersectional gender perspective, followed by taking action to affect change, together with other women.
+Our Awareness Into Action series create opportunities for women in our community to learn about an issue from an intersectional gender perspective, followed by taking action to affect change, together with other women.
 Initial workshops provide women with the opportunity to deeply explore a topic through a gender plus lens and build their awareness around an issue.
 The series then includes an event or activity where women can contribute to change around the issue they are exploring.

 Social Issues Readings